jlento/atm-doc/Metview/README.md

 # Metview 4.6.1

-Metview 4.6.1 in a Singularity container.
+Metview 4.6.1 in a Singularity container, in puhti.csc.fi.

 2019-11-25, juha.lento@csc.fi